hgibs/cinefolders/README.md

 [Changelog](https://github.com/hgibs/cinefolders/releases)

+# Description
-For organizing media folders into a structure formatted for Plex, Emby, a flash drive, etc..
+**cinefolders** is a command-line utility for organizing organizing media folders into a structure formatted for Plex, Emby, a flash drive, etc..
+You can also automate this to automatically add videos to your media folder, keeping it organized.

 It tries to reversibly rename files as best it can to follow guidelines set by MediaBrowser for [movies](https://github.com/MediaBrowser/Wiki/wiki/Movie%20naming) and